Skip to main content

 Jordana Blejmar (Author)

-Jordana Blejmar is Senior Lecturer in Visual Media and Cultural Studies at the University of Liverpool.
-She is the author of Playful Memories: The Autofictional Turn in Post-Dictatorship Argentina (Palgrave Macmillan, 2016) and the co-editor of three books on art and politics in Latin America.
-She has curated art exhibitions in Buenos Aires, Liverpool, and Paris.
+Jordana Blejmar is Senior Lecturer in Visual Media and Cultural Studies in the School of the Arts, University of Liverpool.
+She is the author of Playful Memories: The Autofictional Turn in Post-Dictatorship Argentina (2016) and the co-editor of various books on art and politics in Latin America.
+She co-directed Juguetes.
+Pequeña historia política (2025, with Natalia Fortuny and Martín Legón) and has co-curated art and photography exhibitions at venues such as Parque de la Memoria in Buenos Aires and Tate Liverpool.

 Sign up to our newsletter